aysebilgegunduz/Spell_Checker/README.md

 # HMM_Viterbi_HW
+docs.csv is my dataset first column includes the text is right, and second text is misspelled.

-I used HMM for training part and Viterbi for testing part
+I used HMM for training part and Viterbi for testing part.